kbase/groups/README.md

-    "owner": <the User data or user name for the group owner>, "admins": <an array of User data of admins of the group>, "members": <an array of User data of members of the group>, "memcnt": <the number of members in the group>
+    "owner": <the User data or user name for the group owner>, "admins": <an array of User data of admins of the group>, "members": <an array of User data of members of the group>, "memcount": <the number of members in the group>
     "createdate": <the group creation date in epoch ms>, "moddate": <the last modification date of the group in epoch ms>
     "resources":